-Cocaine possession is a felony criminal offense in the state of Texas and is one of the most destructive illegal drugs in use today.
-If a person is convicted of cocaine possession, regardless of the amount, they’ll face felony charges which carry anywhere from 2 years to life in prison for the convicted.
+Cocaine possession is a felony criminal offense in the state of Texas.
+Law enforcement pursues convictions with vigor as it is one of the most destructive illegal drugs in use today.
+If a person is convicted of cocaine possession, regardless of the amount, they’ll face felony charges which carry maximum sentencing of anywhere from 2-years-to-life in prison for the convicted.

 Texas Law & Cocaine Possession